contao-thememanager/ctm-recommendation/README.md

-# ctm-recommendation
+# Recommendation for Contao ThemeManager

-Contao Recommendation integration | Open Source Theme Manager for Contao CMS
+Integrates the [Recommendation](https://github.com/oveleon/contao-recommendation-bundle) into the Contao ThemeManager.